Improving your wireless connection

 Wi-Fi operates on two separate frequencies: 2.4GHz and 5GHz.
 Some protocols and WAP make these transparent, using whatever works best, while others force you to make a choice.
 For example, the router provided by my ISP shows two separate Wi-Fi access points, one at 2.4GHz and one at 5GHz.

-5GHz is generally faster, but is more sensitive to obstructions and distance.
-If you have the option, try “the other one” from whichever connection you normally use, and see how it performs.
+5GHz is generally faster but is more sensitive to obstructions and distance.
+If you have this option, try both connections and see how they perform.

 The best way to determine what’s available is to use a Wi-Fi analyzer app.
-There are a couple in the Microsoft Store for Windows 10, and you’ll find mobile equivalents in the Google Play or Apple stores.
+There are a couple in the Microsoft Store, and you’ll find mobile equivalents in the Google Play or Apple stores.

 These utilities show available networks and their relative signal strengths as well as what channels are being used (or possibly over-used).